-4.8.4.1 The description of appropriate exposure control measures should relate to the intended modes of use of the substance.
+- 4.8.4.1 The description of appropriate exposure control measures should relate to the intended modes of use of the substance.
 Indicate whether special engineering controls are necessary, and specify which type.
-For example:

-- (a) 'use only in a well ventilated area'; - (b) 'maintain air concentrations below exposure standards'; - (c) 'use local exhaust ventilation'; - (d) 'use only in an enclosed system'; - (e) 'use only in spray paint booth or enclosure'; - (f) 'use mechanical handling to reduce human contact with materials'; or - (g) 'use explosive dust handling controls'.
+For example: - (a) 'use only in a well ventilated area'; - (b) 'maintain air concentrations below exposure standards, using engineering measures if necessary'; [sentence as written doesn't really help the reader.
+How do you maintain air concentrations below exposure standards?] - (c) 'use local exhaust ventilation'; - (d) 'use only in an enclosed system'; - (e) 'use only in spray paint booth or enclosure'; - (f) 'use mechanical handling to reduce human contact with materials'; or - (g) 'use explosive dust handling controls'.